realSixi/dcf77-led-clock/README.md

 This implementation does *not* always show the correct time:
 - the 'white' indicators are only refreshed after a full circle (as intended by dcf77 protocol), but only if the parity bits are correct.
-- if a partity bit is wrong, the indications 'lags' behind the real time.
-But due
+- if a partity bit is wrong, the indications 'lags' behind the real time
 - due the source is a websocket... wrong data is really rare ;)
 - if the websocket connection is interrupted: you'll be timeless. grap yourself a coffee and relax ;)